taroooyan/bg-wiki/NANO-MANUAL.md

 1c2.
 Toggle switch: Can be in either position, but we suggest moving it to the down position (log/cpm)
 1c3.
 Slider switch (power): in OFF position

-Plug the battery connector to the FIO.
+Plug the battery connector to the Fio.

 Turn the power switch to ON